 This course will be delivered online (76% or more) using an asynchronous format via the Blackboard learning management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on every day, but must be completed within a strict timeline (see timeline on page XX).
+The course site will be available every day, but must be completed within a strict timeline (See PROPOSED CLASS SCHEDULE below).